vgadodia/alz.vision/README.md

 First, from a non-technical standpoint, our team learned a lot about Alzheimer's.
 We spent two weeks researching the disease to learn more about how it is diagnose and listening to real user stories.
 From a technical standpoint, two of our teammates learned how to use React Native and all our teammates learned MongoDB Atlas.

 ### What's next for Alz.vision
-We hope to be able to put the app together to form a final product.t our front ends could use.

-### What's next
 We hope to share our app with local doctors to get their feedback on our game.
 We will adjust accordingly and then continue the design process to create a finished product.
 Then, we will pitch this product to local hospitals and clinics and hopefully collaborate with them to make this product a tool for all physicians to diagnose Dementia and Alzheimer's better.
 We need to finish our MVP, particularly the website.
 We plan to use SQLite instead of MongoDB.